ryanfitzer/ViewportJS/readme.md

 ]);
 ```

-Branch functionality based on the current viewport:
+And then branch your functionality based on the current viewport:

 ```js
 if ( myViewport.is( 'large' ) ) {